Are you on the hunt for Oxbridge application tips?

 How many applicants does Cambridge invite to interview?

 You’ll usually get two week’s notice of the interview.
 They take place in the first two weeks of December.
-For the last two years they’ve been online, but the university is hoping to transition back to live interviews this year.
+For the last two years they’ve been online, but the university transitioned back to live interviews in 2022.

 How should I prepare for an interview at Oxford or Cambridge?